 Anyone who has an interest in or basic knowledge of composting can become a Master Composter.
 The only requirements are enthusiasm for acquiring and sharing knowledge about composting and the interest and time to participate.

-The Master Composter program benefits the whole community by furthering the goals of the Tompkins County Solid Waste Management Division to reduce the amount of compostable materials going into landfills.
+The Master Composter program benefits the whole community by furthering the goals of the Tompkins County Department of Recycling and Materials Management to reduce the amount of compostable materials going into landfills.
 In addition to reducing waste, educating people about compost has additional benefits in terms of helping households reduce costs of disposal, reduce expenses or gardening amendments, and improve soil and water quality.